12 Trees That Look Like Birch

 Botanical Name – Eucalyptus alba

-This species mimics the appearance of a birch tree with its white bark and lance-shaped leaves.
+This species looks similar to a birch tree with its white bark and lance-shaped leaves.
 Its wood is used for boat construction and fuel purposes.

 3. Common Alder